-Anna Macdonald - Fund ManagerAnna Macdonald (previously Anna Croze) is an experienced fund manager specialising in UK equities.
+Anna Macdonald - Fund ManagerAnna Macdonald (previously Croze) is an experienced fund manager specialising in UK equities.
+Anna began her career as an analyst and fund manager at Henderson Global Investors in London, where she co-managed the core enhanced UK equity product, and the UK Equity Market Neutral hedge fund.
+At Henderson she was an analyst on the media sector.
+After some time living in Kenya, as head of research for Old Mutual Asset Management, she returned to the UK and worked at Threadneedle Investors in London before moving to Edinburgh.
 Anna joined the Amati team in 2018 from Adam and Company, where she led research for the PAM-award winning wealth manager.
 She brings her expertise running the successful AIM-listed portfolio service to Amati as well as a breadth of experience in managing substantial OEICs, private client and charity portfolios.
-She co-managed the Adam Worldwide Fund and the Stewart Ivory Investment Markets Fund which won three Lipper Awards under her stewardship.
+She has been a CFA Charterholder since 2003.

 TB Amati UK Smaller Companies Fund

 The Smaller Companies Fund rose by 9.7%, lagging the wider index which was up 11.1%.